amida-tech/recruitment-registry/api/docs/api.md

 const request = require('superagent');
 ```

-Snippets in the later stages of the document can depend on variables that are defined in previous snippets.
+Snippets in later stages of the document can depend on variables that are defined in previous snippets.
 Each snippet is a promise and can be chained.
 A full chain, [run-all.js](./run-all.js), that starts from a clean database and exercises all the snippets is included in the repository.

 ##### Seed Data

 Recruitment Registry installations come with a super user who has `admin` priviledges.
-In this document it is assumed that the username and password are super and Am!d@2017PW.
+In this document it is assumed that the username and password are `super` and `Am!d@2017PW` respectively.

 ### Authentication
 <a name="authentication"/>

-This API uses Basic Authentication where username and password are passed to path `/auth/basic` in the HTTP Authorization header as `Basic code` where code is base64 encoded string for `username:password`.
+This API uses Basic Authentication where username and password are passed to resource `/auth/basic` in the HTTP Authorization header as `Basic code` where code is the base64 encoded string for `username:password`.
 Most HTTP clients provide a specific option for this authentication including superagent

 ```js
 let jwt;